HomeCurated VLOGBlazers’ Two-Year Gambit on Yang Hansen Stuns the NBA

 🏀 The Draft Night Shock

 When the Portland Trail Blazers called Yang Hansen’s name with the 16th pick in the 2025 NBA Draft, jaws dropped across the league.
-Analysts had him buried in the 50s—or not listed at all.
-CBS gave the move a “9.5 out of 10” on the shock scale, and one executive called it “the wildest pick I’ve ever seen.”
-Yang wasn’t even in the green room—he was in the stands, hugging his family, stunned.
+Analysts had him buried in the 50s or left off their boards entirely.
+CBS rated the moment a “9.5 out of 10” on the shock scale, and one executive called it “the wildest pick I’ve ever seen.”
+Yang was not in the green room.
+He was sitting in the stands, hugging his family, clearly stunned.
 For fans and media, it looked like a gamble.
-For Portland, it was anything but.
+For Portland, it was nothing of the sort.

 🔍 Two Years in the Making

 Behind the scenes, the Blazers had been tracking Yang for two years.
 General manager Joe Cronin and coach Chauncey Billups quietly scouted him at international tournaments and private workouts, impressed by his mix of size, vision, and creativity.
-They kept their intentions under wraps—no leaks, no tip-offs—and even traded back in the draft order, knowing he’d still be there.
-What the world saw as a shock pick was, in reality, a carefully executed plan.
+They kept their intentions under wraps, with no leaks or hints, and even traded back in the draft order knowing he would still be available.
+What looked like a shock pick to the rest of the world was, in reality, a carefully executed plan.

 🇨🇳 From Zibo to the Big Time

 Yang’s journey to that moment began in Zibo, China, where he was born in 2005.
-Now 20, he rose through a modest sports school and Qingdao’s youth system, winning national youth titles in 2021 and 2022 while earning Best Defender and MVP honors.
-In the Chinese Basketball Association, he quickly dominated: Rookie of the Year, Defensive Player of the Year, and consecutive All-Star appearances.
+Now 20, he developed through a modest sports school and the Qingdao youth system, winning national youth titles in 2021 and 2022 along with Best Defender and MVP honors.
+In the Chinese Basketball Association, he quickly dominated: Rookie of the Year, Defensive Player of the Year, and back-to-back All-Star selections.
 Over 96 games, he averaged 15.8 points, 10.7 rebounds, 3.5 assists, and 2.4 blocks.
-More than stats, it was his playmaking—like a point guard in a giant’s body—that made him different.
+What set him apart was not only the numbers but the way he played, with the vision and decision making of a guard inside a seven-foot frame.

 Video by Golden Hoops.
 Highlights showcases Yang Hansen’s game.